GlintonLiao/graph-visualizer/README.md

     - **Styling:** Tailwind CSS classes, inline styles
     - **Visualization Libraries:** SVG for rendering graphs
     - **Async Operations:** Promises for delaying execution
-2. **File Structure and Components:**
-    - **Viewer Component:** Responsible for rendering the graph, handling node and edge interactions, and implementing algorithms.
-    - **GraphTable Component:** Not provided in the code block, but mentioned in the **`props`** object.
-Its functionality is not clear without the implementation.

 ### **Data Flow and Visualization:**